gyng/betabot/README.md

 * `:call` is the method in the plugin the bot calls when responding to
 * `0` is the required authentication level of the user.

+### Packaging plugins

+Installable plugins can be packaged with `rake package_plugin[plugin_name]`.

+The zip package will be located in the `./packages` folder.
+This package can be installed by running `rake install_plugin[http://myurl.com/plugin_name.sha31fda.plugin.zip]`.
+Do not change the filename as it is used in the install process.

 ## Tests

 Tests can be run with `rspec`.
 Test coverage is nearly non-existent and contributions are welcome.
 It's painful to test since the EventMachine reactor has to be set up and torn down for adapters and core components.

 ## License
 UntitledBot is licensed under the MIT License.